Facing Blasphemy Charges, Indonesian Politician 'Happy That History Chose Me'

 As Ahok campaigned his way through her neighborhood near East Jakarta's Cibubur River, Muntema, a resident who goes by just one name, smiled approvingly.

-"I'm very grateful that when we get sick, we now longer have to pay for healthcare," she says.
+"I'm very grateful that when we get sick, we no longer have to pay for health care," she says.
 "Also, the river here used to flood when it rained, but now that doesn't happen since the governor sent workers to dredge it."

 Ahok himself says although helping the poor is very important to him, his real aim in politics is to offer Indonesians a sort of civics lesson: "How to educate the people to vote for the clean, transparent and professional politician."